idiles/taskapp/README.txt

 Create the database schema using the database migrations (south):

     $ ../bin/python manage.py migrate
+      Until South catches up with Django 1.2 please issue this command several times until all the migrations are finished.
+Ignore the errors.

 Development guidelines
 ======================

-- Respect other people work and use third party projects
+- Respect other people' work and use third party projects
 - Don't forget to

     $ ../bin/python manage.py test